failsafe-lib/failsafe/README.md

 timeout.withCancel(shouldInterrupt);
 ```

-If a cancellation is triggered by a `Timeout`, the execution is still completed with `TimeoutException`.
+If a cancellation is triggered by a `Timeout`, the execution is still completed with `TimeoutExceededException`.
 See the [execution cancellation](#execution-cancellation) section for more on cancellation.

 ## Fallbacks